 Managers are reminded that all leave must be reported by staff and recorded against the relevant category.
 This is particularly important at this time, so that ESR and Health Roster are accurate and up to date, to allow information regarding absences to be used effectively to help maintain our services as effectively as possible.
-Click here to access the guidance
+Access the guidance [20/11/20]

-Options to consider for how the 14 day quarantine period could be treated can include:
+Options to consider for how the self-isolation quarantine period could be treated can include:

-- making up some or all of the 14 days’ leave over a period of time through working additional hours/shifts over their normal contracted hours.
+- Making up some or all of the days with leave over a period of time through working additional hours/shifts over their normal contracted hours.

-- The latest advice regarding self-isolation, household isolation and social distancing is available in the Health Advice section of these guidance pages.
+The latest advice regarding self-isolation, household isolation and social distancing is available in the working safely section of these guidance pages: Working Safely pages

 - If an individual is unfit to work due to confirmed or suspected COVID-19, they should be absent from work and not working.
 This should be recorded as Sickness Absence on ESR / Health Roster.